Hornchurch Urban District: Civic works

 The council operated Queen's Theatre and constructed Hornchurch Stadium in Upminster.
-Harrow Lodge Park and Hylands Park were created by the council.
+Harrow Lodge Park, Haynes Park, Hylands Park and St Andrew's Park were created by the council.

+Hornchurch Swimming Pool, which opened in 1957, was the first new swimming pool in the country to be built after the Second World War.

+Housing

 The urban district contained 464 council houses in 1926.
 The council built a further 150 houses before the Second World War and 3,000 homes between 1945 and 1965.

 Parliamentary representation

 Hornchurch was within the Romford constituency.
 In 1945 the Hornchurch constituency was formed to match the urban district.